wavefrontHQ/docs/pages/doc/csp_getting_started.md

 For example, you can have a multi-tenant Operations for Applications environment with multiple service instances (tenants) in the same organization.

-{% include note.html content="You can create a VMware Cloud organization only when you are onboarding a new service instance, for example, when you are [starting an Operations for Applications free trial](start_trial.html)."%}
+{% include note.html content="You can create a VMware Cloud organization only when you are onboarding a new service instance, for example, when you sign up for an Operations for Applications account."%}

 See [How do I manage my Cloud Services organizations](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-CF9E9318-B811-48CF-8499-9419997DC1F8.html) in the VMware Cloud services documentation.